JHU-PL-Lab/www-fpse/coding.md

     opam install merlin ocaml-lsp-server ocamlformat-rpc utop ounit2 async lwt ppx_deriving_yojson ppx_deriving bisect_ppx base_quickcheck

-Lastly, in order for the OCaml top loop to start up with some of these libraries already loaded, create  or edit the file `~/.ocamlinit` to incliude the lines below.
+Lastly, in order for the OCaml top loop to start up with some of these libraries already loaded, create  or edit the file `~/.ocamlinit` to contain the lines below.
 The lines in this file are input to the top loop when it first starts.  `topfind` really should be built-in, it allows you to load libraries.
 The `require` command is one thing `topfind` adds, here it is loading the `Core` libraries to replace the standard ones coming with OCaml.
 We will be using `Core` as they are improved versions.
 ```ocaml
 #use "topfind";;
 #thread;;